Professional Toilet Installation in Houston

 If you’ve not been able to locate the source of your leak, a damp and dark space will soon start growing mold.
-You will need to call someone such as Nick’s Plumbing and Sewer Services to locate the leak and reinstall or replace your toilet.
+You will need to call someone such as Nick’s Plumbing Service to locate the leak and reinstall or replace your toilet.

 Additionally, you’re going to need to call in a remediation specialist who can help deal with the mold growing in your home.
 Mold will worsen allergies, causes respiratory problems, and make those suffering from existing medical conditions such as asthma much worse.

-Take the risk out of installing a new toilet and call Nick’s Plumbing and Sewer Services.
+Take the risk out of installing a new toilet and call Nick’s Plumbing Service.

 What should I consider before installing a toilet?

-Though we don’t recommend installing a new toilet yourself, at Nick’s Plumbing and Sewer Services, we suggest you begin your search by taking measurements.
+Though we don’t recommend installing a new toilet yourself, at Nick’s Plumbing Service, we suggest you begin your search by taking measurements.